feedhenry-raincatcher/raincatcher-angularjs/packages/angularjs-extensions/README.md

 ## Extending workorders

 RainCatcher by default provides minimal metadata for workorders.
-Depending on business developers can add additional data like gps location, address, description.
+Depending on business requirements, developers can add additional metadata like gps, location, address and description.
 This data can be used for preview and informational purposes or even for route optimalization and scheduling workorders.

 Extending workorders data is possible by providing implementation for 2 angular directives: